 The Petronas Towers are perhaps the most iconic of the KL landscape.
 Standing in at 451.9m they are the highest twin towers in the world.
 We were feeling too poor to go up, so instead we walked around in the sweltering heat, getting annoyed at one another (because we were too hot) and taking lots and lots of photos!
 Winning combination!

 Kuala Lumpur likes its tall buildings!
 A short but sweaty walk was the KL Tower.
 A measly 391m, this is the 7th tallest (correct August 2017) freestanding tower in the world.
 We joined the line and before we knew it we were standing on a glass-bottom platform looking down into the city.
 Yikes!

 One of the top things to do when in Kuala Lumpur is to visit the sacred Batu Caves.
 One of the most popular Hindu shrines outside India.
 You’re welcomed at the entrance by a huge statue of a Hindu deity.
 Then to reach the cave you must climb a steep flight of 272 stairs.
 Once up there, you are rewarded with a stunning view over the city.
 And a not so impressive inside, as it’s full of pigeon and monkey poo, tourist junk shops and construction material.
 But hey, there were monkeys to entertain us!

 Next stop, the Jungles of Sumatra to look for Orangutans …

 After an epic trip hiking through the Sumatran jungle, we needed to take it easy.
 We fancied a little mindless recovery time before having to return home from this mighty 14-month adventure.
 Sentosa fits the bill as it was on the flight path and easy to navigate!

 Like the big kids we are, we spent our days making ourselves sick on the rides at Universal Studios.
 Playing at the waterpark, confusing ourselves at the Trick Eye Museum.
-And naturally, taking in one last Aquarium.
+And for Michael’s appreciation, taking in one last Aquarium.